 News releases June 20, 2018

-ExxonMobil, the largest publicly traded international oil and gas company, uses technology and innovation to help meet the world’s growing energy needs.
+ExxonMobil, the largest publicly traded international energy company, uses technology and innovation to help meet the world’s growing energy needs.
 ExxonMobil holds an industry-leading inventory of resources, is one of the largest refiners and marketers of petroleum products, and its chemical company is one of the largest in the world.
-For more information, visit www.exxonmobil.com or follow us on Twitter at www.twitter.com/exxonmobil.
+For more information, visit www.exxonmobil.com or follow us on Twitter www.twitter.com/exxonmobil.

 Cautionary Statement: Statements of future events or conditions in this release are forward-looking statements.
-Actual future results, including project plans, schedules, capacities and emission reductions could differ materially due to changes in market conditions affecting the oil, gas and petrochemical industries or long-term price levels for oil, gas, refined products and petrochemicals; political or regulatory developments, including the granting of required permits and any changes in environmental laws; the occurrence and duration of economic recessions; the actions of competitors; technical or operating factors; the outcome of commercial negotiations; and other factors discussed under the heading “Factors Affecting Future Results” in the Investors section of our website (www.exxonmobil.com) and in Item 1A of our most recent Form 10-K.
+Actual future results, including project plans and schedules, resource recoveries and production rates could differ materially due to changes in market conditions affecting the oil and gas industry or long-term oil and gas price levels; political or regulatory developments; reservoir performance; the outcome of future exploration and development efforts; technical or operating factors; the outcome of future commercial negotiations; and other factors cited under the caption “Factors Affecting Future Results” on the Investors page of our website at www.exxonmobil.com.
+References to “recoverable resource” include quantities that are not yet classified as proved reserves under SEC rules but that we believe will be produced in the future and moved into the proved reserve category.